k8snetworkplumbingwg/ib-sriov-cni/README.md

 # make
 ```

-Upon successful build the plugin binary will be available in `build/infiniband`.
+Upon successful build the plugin binary will be available in `build/ib-sriov-cni`.

 ## Enable SR-IOV

-SRIOV-CNI support Mellanox ConnectX®-4 Lx and ConnectX®-5 adapter cards.
+IB-SRIOV-CNI support Mellanox ConnectX®-4/ConnectX®-5/ConnectX®-6 adapter cards
 To enable SR-IOV functionality the following steps are required:

 1- Enable SR-IOV in the NIC's Firmware.